barry-ha/Griduino/docs/ASSEMBLY.md

 * **Decent quality solder, with a flux core.**  Any decent quality, thin, flux cored solder designed for electronic use should be suitable for assembling this kit.
 Solder size 0.50 mm is ideal.
 Do not use solder intended for plumbing.
 * **Needle nose pliers.** The component's leads must be bent with small pliers for a good fit into holes.
 Small pliers are also good for picking up the smallest parts from a tray.
 * **Side cutters.** After you solder discrete components to the board, you will need to clip off the protruding wires.
 Wear eye protection and aim the bits away from you in a safe direction.
-* **Philips-head screwdriver.** There are four small screws to attach the PCB into the case.
+* **Philips-head screwdriver.** Four small screws attach the PCB into the case.
+Four more screws attach the top cover to the bottom case.
-* **Solderless breadboard.** To solder header pins onto small board assemblies, temporarily using a solderless breadboard will hold pins in correct alignment.<br/>
+* **Solderless breadboard.** A solderless breadboard will hold pins in exact alignment while soldering header pins onto small board assemblies.<br/>
 ![](img/solderless-breadboard-img4024.jpg)

 <h3>It will be nice to have:</h3>